Low-code and no-code platforms have significantly lowered the barriers to designing websites, databases, and complex automated workflows.

 The platform is community based and encourages members to learn from the more than 12,000 others in the space.
 Joining Makerpad grants you access to expert teachers, self-directed learning, a shareable content library, and credentials based on output.
 Notable partners include Webflow, Airtable, Circle, Gumroad, and Zapier.

-Basic plans begin at $99 per year, or members can pay a one-time fee of $600 for lifetime access.
+Basic plans must pay a one-time fee of $600 for lifetime access.
 Another option is available for teams, but interested users must contact the Makerpad sales team for additional information.

 Kintone got its start in 2011 and is well known today for allowing teams to collaboratively build, share, and automate custom workflows and processes.